About Us

 Directors

-Vanessa Paszkowska is a Polish-Roma community development worker and cultural advocate currently working with the Irish Traveller Movement.
-She holds a BA in Law and Criminology and an MA in Social Science (Community and Youth Work) from Maynooth University.
-Vanessa has worked extensively in Roma inclusion, research, and cultural outreach, and was previously involved in peer research with Pavee Point.
-She regularly contributes to national conversations on Roma rights, education, and cultural visibility.
+Vanessa Paszkowska is a Polish-Roma community development worker and cultural advocate, currently serving as National Traveller Youth Training Officer with the Irish Traveller Movement.
+She holds a BA in Law and Criminology and an MA in Social Science (Community and Youth Work) from Maynooth University.Vanessa has extensive experience in Roma inclusion, cultural outreach, and research.
+Her work includes projects such as Roma in Ireland: Access to Fair and Decent Work and the College Connect Community Needs Analysis with Traveller and Roma students on their experiences in higher education.Passionate about equality and representation, Vanessa regularly engages in national conversations on Roma rights, education, youth, and cultural visibility.

 Niamh Dunne is one of Ireland's leading fiddle player and singer from County Limerick, hailing from a well-known Traveller musical family—the Dunnes—renowned for carrying traditional music through generations.
 Now a long-standing member of the acclaimed folk band Beoga, she has toured internationally, contributed to Grammy-shortlisted recordings, and collaborated with major acts—most notably helping co-write and perform on Ed Sheeran's Galway Girl and Nancy Mulligan.